 You probably came across quadrilaterals and their characteristics for the first time in Kindergarten.
 However, for a maths teacher, it is one of the hardest things to teach.
 We teach it in grade 8 and again in grade 9 and again in grade 10.
 Now you might ask yourself,

-“How difficult is it to understand that a square have 4 sides and 4 right angles?”
+“How difficult is it to understand that a square has 4 sides and 4 right angles?”

 And you would be right.
 What learners struggle with it the relationships between the different quadrilaterals.
-A square have all the characteristics of a rectangle and can therefor be called a sub-group of rectangles.
+A square has all the characteristics of a rectangle and can, therefore, be called a sub-group of rectangles.
 But not all rectangles are squares.

 I have tried to explain this is multiple ways.
 Some years I try a tree diagram to show the relationships.

 Even after a course on Feuerstein’s teaching methods I just could not make learners click what is going on here.